 Most cocktails aren’t a big commitment to make, if you’re a cocktail fan of any sort.
 You’ve got the supplies, a well-stocked bar and the know-how to mix them.
 There are some cocktails, though, that take far more effort than the average Margarita or Martini (though getting even these drinks just right is no small feat).
 We’re talking about drinks that feature dozens of ingredients, complicated home-made tinctures and infusions, and fire.
 That’s right—fire.

 Intrigued?
-Take a look at five super-complicated cocktails and see if you’d be game to make them at home.
+Take a look at the five super-complicated cocktails below and see if you’d be game to make them at home.

 With a grand total of 71 ingredients (yes, you read that correctly), the Commonwealth is, without a doubt, the most ingredient-heavy drink on this list.
 Though, if we're being honest, we’re not entirely sure how so many ingredients fit into a standard coupe glass.
 But nevertheless, Glasgow-based mixologist Mal Spence managed to do it in honor of the 2014 Commonwealth Games.

 Ever tried fat-washing liquor?
 It’s not quite as gross as it sounds, but, in this case, it does require a good amount of pork fat.
 In essence, fat-washed liquor is basically just an infusion—one that takes time and is a lot messier than most infusions.
 This recipe from Manhattan’s Empellón Cocina uses fat drippings from a rack of slow-cooked pork ribs.
 Add an equal amount of mezcal to the mix, let it sit in the freezer overnight and strain.
 Easy peasy, right?

 As if pork-fat-washing the mezcal isn’t enough of a project, the drink’s spicy habanero-tincture garnish also requires a bit of thinking ahead.
 Though it’s probably worth it for that perfect touch of spice.